 As the head of all SEO operations, SEO managers are also responsible for managing a team of SEO specialists.
 They will delegate tasks to their team members and offer guidance to ensure all projects are on track and executed effectively.

-SEO managers can work internally for a single company or at a digital marketing agency where they handle SEO on behalf of clients.
+SEO managers can work internally for a single company or at a digital marketing agency where they handle SEO for clients.

-While earning a degree can be helpful, there is no formal education requirement needed for a career in SEO.
+While earning a degree can be helpful, no formal education requirement is needed for a career in SEO.

-If you are interested in pursuing a degree, some recommended areas to major in are: marketing, business, digital media, digital marketing, and computer science
+If you want to pursue a degree, some recommended areas to major in are marketing, business, digital media, digital marketing, and computer science.

 SEO Manager Skills